brodieaustin/poisoned-well-novel/poisoned-well.md

 "Your family has done much for us," Manan replied.

-"Only she doesn't seem well."
+"Only she does not seem well."

-"I don't understand..."
+"I do not understand..."

 "I am no healer, no doctor or surgeon.
 But she does not seem improved.
 She's not stronger.
 And her coverings..."

 "We were told she must wear them..."

 "Yes, of course.
-I don't raise questions, only to wonder if there is more that can be done."
+I do not raise questions, only to wonder if there is more that can be done."

 "What do you mean?"

 A man stepped out of the shadows, tall, his head shrouded.
-He didn't raise his head to reveal his face, but said in a clear voice, "It is to say that it is time to consult with a higher power."
+He did not raise his head to reveal his face, but said in a clear voice, "It is to say that it is time to consult with a higher power."

 "Who is this?"
 Manan, reached for her knife, but the hunter stepped to her and stayed her hand, roughly, Manan thought.
 She tried to yank her arm down and twist away from him.
 The hunter, sensing her resistance, let her spin away from his grasp.
 Manan crouched down, ready to fight.